IrieBee/fem-profile-card/README.md

 * To get rid off sidebar -> overflow: hidden
 * To hide the background under text -> z-index: -1
-* Used ::before and ::after to place an image.
+* Used ::before and ::after to place an image

 ## Links